polca/wurst/README.md

 # Wurst

 Wurst is a python package for linking and modifying industrial ecology models.
-In its initial development, we will link `ecoinvent <http://www.ecoinvent.org/>`__ to the `IMAGE integrated assessment model <http://www.pbl.nl/en/publications/integrated-assessment-of-global-environmental-change-with-IMAGE-3.0>`__.
+In its initial development, we will link [ecoinvent](http://www.ecoinvent.org/) to the [IMAGE integrated assessment model](http://www.pbl.nl/en/publications/integrated-assessment-of-global-environmental-change-with-IMAGE-3.0).
 However, the intent of wurst is to be more generic, and not specific to life cycle assessment.

 Wurst should provide the following: